-The SB and DA have zero tolerance for fraud and bribery.
+The Sponsor Body has a zero tolerance for fraud and bribery.

-The organisations fulfil their duty to ensure integrity in the use of public money by:
+We fulfil our duty to ensure integrity in the use of public money by:

-- promoting awareness among staff of the risks of fraud and bribery and their responsibilities with regard to detection and prevention; - ensuring staff complete their respective Register of Interests forms and abide by the Gifts and Hospitality Policy; - establishing and maintaining appropriate controls to prevent and detect fraud and bribery; - investigating actual and perceived cases, and taking effective and corrective action where fraud or bribery is suspected or discovered; and - identifying risks to which systems and procedures may be exposed and then managing and mitigating those risks in a controlled manner.
+- Promoting awareness among staff, Board Members, contractors, suppliers, agency/interim workers of the risks of fraud and bribery and their responsibilities with regard to detection and prevention; - Ensuring staff and Board members complete their respective Register of Interests forms and abide by the Gifts and Hospitality Policy; - Establishing and maintaining appropriate controls to prevent and detect fraud and bribery; - Investigating actual and perceived cases, and taking effective and corrective action where fraud or bribery is suspected or discovered; - Identifying risks to which systems and procedures may be exposed.